akjkam/INFO1111-Self-Learning-Project/README.md

 Add vertical collision
 Add basic paddle controlled by ai (up or down movement based on position of ball), Add score system
-Add sound/music, background and when hit collision detected
+Add sound/music to background and when hit collision detected